Tobias Harris’ late 3 seals Sixers’ win over Knicks

 SIDELINE VIEW

-Two-time MVP Steve Nash watched from courtside.
+Two-time MVP Steve Nash watched from courtside and got an up-close view of Simmons directing the Sixers’ offense.

+“Ben is a generational talent.
+Crazy athlete.
+He can play multiple positions on offense and defense,” Nash said.
+“Obviously, his glaring weakness is his shooting, but he is so gifted that he can make up for it in other ways, and it’s about finding a way for him to be at his best in this group and that’s a challenge in this club — how all the pieces fit together.”

+The two chatted briefly in the visitors’ locker room after the game.
+Simmons said he was looking to pick up some pointers from the eight-time All Star.

 TIP-INS